-Command Use to CD IMAGE server_pathname:image_filename Add this CD image to the active list of CD images.
-CD IMAGE LIST Display the list of all active CD images.
+Command Use to CD IMAGE server_pathname :image_filename Add this CD image to the active list of CD images.

+Command Use to CD IMAGE LIST Display the list of all active CD images.
 Each CD device is identified by a hexadecimal number, which is the image ID number.
 For example: IMAGE FILE: 1A2B3C4D Use this number where required in other CD IMAGE commands.
 CD IMAGE DEL ID_number Remove a CD image from the list of active images.
 To determine the ID number, execute the CD IMAGE LIST command.
 The ID number is the hexadecimal number shown as part of the CD device name.
 CD IMAGE MOUNT ID_number Mount a CD image as a CD.
 To determine the ID number, execute the CD IMAGE LIST command.
 The ID number is the hexadecimal number shown as part of the CD device name.

-Command Use to CD IMAGE DISMOUNT ID_number Dismount a CD image that has been mounted as a CD.
+CD IMAGE DISMOUNT ID_number Dismount a CD image that has been mounted as a CD.
 To determine the ID number, execute the CD IMAGE LIST command.
 The ID number is the hexadecimal number shown as part of the CD device name.

-Topic See

-Mounting and using a CD-ROM as a volume "Using a CD-ROM as a NetWare Volume" in Chapter 7 of Supervising the Network.
+Topic See Mounting and using a CD-ROM as a volume Using CD-ROM as a NetWare Volume in Supervising the Network.

+Торіс See

-Administering a CD-ROM as a volume "Administering a CD-ROM as a NetWare Volume" in Chapter 7 of Supervising the Network.
+Administering a CD-ROM as a volume Administering a CD-ROM as a NetWare Volume in Supervising the Network.

-Media commands "MEDIA" on page 148.
+Media commands "MEDIA"

-Magazine commands "MAGAZINE" on page 140.
+Magazine commands "MAGAZINE"